ROCm/HIP/docs/how-to/programming_manual.md

 ## Math functions with special rounding modes

-Note: Currently, HIP only supports basic math functions with rounding mode rn (round to nearest).
+Note: Currently, HIP only supports basic math functions with rounding modern (round to nearest).
 HIP does not support basic math functions with rounding modes ru (round up), rd (round down), and rz (round towards zero).

 ## Creating Static Libraries

 HIP-Clang supports generating two types of static libraries.
 The first type of static library does not export device functions, and only exports and launches host functions within the same library.
 The advantage of this type is the ability to link with a non-hipcc compiler such as gcc.
 The second type exports device functions to be linked by other code objects.
-However this requires using hipcc as the linker.
+However, this requires using hipcc as the linker.

 In addition, the first type of library contains host objects with device code embedded as fat binaries.
 It is generated using the flag --emit-static-lib.
 The second type of library contains relocatable device objects and is generated using ar.